Narrowboat Stoves: The Burning Questions

 Also, consider pets and children.
 Are they likely to come into contact with the burning stove if placed incorrectly?

 The other consideration for your stove's position is heat distribution.
 On my boat, some bright spark placed it in the saloon's corner, away from the corridor leading to the bedrooms.
 This makes the heat distribution difficult.
-However, there are ingenious devices to help.
+However, there are ingenious devices that can help.

 It's also a good idea to check the clearance of the wall and surrounding cupboards where the stove sits.
 If surrounding surfaces get too hot due to heat transference, it could ignite.